 Below is a compiled list of resources for autism.
 Please click on a resource link for more information.

 AFAM is a coalition of individuals, families and organizations from across the state advocating on behalf people with Autism Spectrum Disorders (ASD) – including PDD and Asperger’s, with the goal of forming a collective voice in support of legislation, funding, and public awareness around ASD.
 Many of the organizations listed below are also members of AFAM.

-The Asperger’s Association of New England (AANE) works with individuals, families, and professionals to help people with Asperger Syndrome and similar autism spectrum profiles build meaningful, connected lives.
+Asperger/Autism Network works with individuals, families, and professionals to help people with Asperger Syndrome and similar autism spectrum profiles build meaningful, connected lives.
 We do this by providing information, education, community, support, and advocacy, all in an atmosphere of validation and respect.